hexydec/torque/readme.txt

 == Changelog ==

+= Version 0.5.5 =

+* Fixed issue with how some internal addresses were formatted for certain features
+* Updated terminology of the HTTP/2.0 Push feature
+* Changed defaults of some HTML attribute minification options to false as they may be unsafe and updated description in `config::$options`
+* Updated FAQ in readme

 = Version 0.5.4 =

 * Fixed issues with how URL's were rewritten when combining CSS files, which caused image and font files not to appear in some cases